 It cost 50 øre to enter, 5 øre to put one’s stick in the wardrobe, and if one still had some money left at the new Danish Folk Museum, which opened in the Panopticon Building on the street Vesterbrogade in Copenhagen in August 1885, it was possible to get hold of a catalogue with a detailed description of the museum’s rooms in exchange of 30 øre more.
 The rooms contained furniture and items from various civic and peasant homes in past and present Denmark.

 A couple of years after the inauguration, the price of the catalogue was raised to 35 øre and in return it was now possible to read in the catalogue that “The Danish Folk Museum was founded in the summer of 1879 at the Agricultural Department in the Art and Industry Exhibition in Copenhagen”, and that “it was arranged and organised by director Bernhard Olsen in the years 1879-1885”.
-What the catalogue did not say, however, was that Bernhard Olsen (1836-1922) collected many of the items for the museum and made the arrangement of them in the Church of the Holy Trinity’s Bell Loft, which is accessible from the Round Tower.
+What the catalogue did not say, however, was that Bernhard Olsen (1836-1922) collected many of the items for the museum and made the arrangement of them in the Trinity Church’s Bell Loft, which is accessible from the Round Tower.

 True, it was kind of an emergency solution that it took place in that exact place.
 In fact, Olsen wanted to use the floor below, where the National Museum of Denmark, which was still called the Museum of Northern Antiquities at that time, was founded at the beginning of the century.
 However, he was not able to make it happen there because the floor was rented out to a bookseller who used it for storage.